bradfrost/atomic-design/chapter-2.md

 {% include figure.html src="../images/content/organisms-product-grid.png" caption="A product grid organism on Gap's e-commerce website consist of the same product item molecule repeated again and again." %}

 Building up from molecules to relatively complex organisms provides designers and developers with an important sense of context.
 Organisms demonstrate those smaller, simpler components in action and serve as distinct patterns that can be used again and again.
-The product grid organism can be employed anywhere a group of products needs to be displayed, from the category page to search results to related products.
+The product grid organism can be employed anywhere a group of products needs to be displayed, from category listings to search results to related products.

 Now that we have organisms defined in our design system, we can now break our chemistry analogy and apply all these components to something that resembles a Web page!